 Adding foods rich in phyto (plant) estrogens such as tofu, soy beverages and soy nuts may help some women ease hot flashes too.

-More than 80% of Canadians are not getting enough vitamins, trace minerals, and other major micronutrients in their diet.
-Ready to make a change?
+Many adults have inadequate intakes of magnesium, calcium, vitamin A and vitamin D. Ready to make a change?
 Click here to join the four week micronutrient challenge today.

 IN YOUR 50’S AND BEYOND